 35mm film review: Lomography Color 400

-My name and Andrew and I am a fine art wedding photographer.
+My name is Andrew and I am a fine art destination wedding photographer in Italy (Lake Como, Amalfi).
 In the weddings I work mainly digital and medium format but in my spare time I like testing various films and share my results with other people.
 So here we go... the 35mm film review: Lomography Color 400

 To be honest - I don't like all those LOMOs like lomo cameras or even strange colour lomo films.
 However a man from UK uploaded one images and I fell in love with its colours right away.
 When asked - he mentioned Lomography Color 400.
 I did some research and found this film to be quite interesting to review.
 It is cheap, it is colourful and very close to natural life... at least in the sample images.
 So I went ahead and planned some portrait photoshoot for the test.
 This time I found a professional scanner in our capital Vilnius - PhotoLab (you can find them at www.photolab.lt).
 They were very quick and I hardly had to wait anything longer than couple of days for them to develop and scan the film.
 So this is what we have got and if you are interested in more technical information - scroll down to the bottom of the page where you will find my side by side comparison of these footage against digital shots in one of our vintage photoshoots.
 Enjoy!

 Lomography Color 400